prodriguezsosa/conText/vignettes/quickstart.md

 The **conText** package includes two sample corpora:
 - `cr_sample_corpus`, a sample of the U.S. Congressional Records (Sessions 111th - 114th)
-- `anes2016_sample_corpus`, a sample of the ANES 2016 open-ended question on “most important issues facing the country”; It also includes:
+- `anes2016_sample_corpus`, a sample of the ANES 2016 open-ended question on “most important issues facing the country”

+It also includes:
 - a subset of [Stanford NLP’s](https://nlp.stanford.edu/projects/glove/)
 300-dimensional GloVe embeddings, `glove_subset`